index

 The Significance of Waste Management Every Day

 Regularity is more important than thorough cleaning as far as freshness is concerned.
-Trash left to stand several days accumulates odors and attracts pests.
+Trash left to stand for several days accumulates odors and attracts pests.

-Food waste and other types of waste that are removed on a daily basis minimizes the time that bacteria have to multiply.
+Food waste and other types of waste that are removed on a daily basis minimize the time that bacteria have to multiply.
 The trash bag is not yet full, but ridding it off would avoid the smells to be deposited on the surface of the bin.

 The Effect of Moisture Control on Freshness